Turkish defense giant Roketsan to develop micro satellite launch system

 The project covers developing and testing of the MUFS, which would be able to deliver micro satellites weighing 100 kilograms or less to the lower Earth orbit at an altitude of at least 400 kilometers.

-According to the deal, Roketsan will also establish testing and production facilities and the launch base.
+According to the deal, Roketsan will also establish testing and production facilities and a launch base.